kotl/scratch-gui/scripts/README.md

 web.
 This could be useful if you want to share Scratch 2 project to be imported by student or a video or document to be watched or viewed.

-# Windows installation:
+# Windows installation

 ## Use [released installer](https://github.com/kotl/scratch-portable/releases)
 ## [Create installer with NSIS](win_distrib/README.md)
 ## [Compiling with nodejs](win/README.md)

-# Running / Installing Scratch Portable on MacOS or Linux
+# MacOS or Linux installation

 ## Use (for MacOS) [released installer](https://github.com/kotl/scratch-portable/releases)
 ## [Packaging into a .zip file](distrib/README.md)